scotthaleen/log-aggregator/README.md

 ```

 You should also be able to see the `:host scotts-macbook.home,` in the log messages of shells **#3** and **#4**
-also, note the fully qualifed path to the file that is being forwarded.
+also, note the fully qualified path to the file that is being forwarded.
 We need these variables to lookup
 the file from the aggregator server.
 You should be able to see the full path in the shells as well.

 For example: